maxhbr/LDBcollector/docs/source/use_hermine.md

 Hermine is an Open Source tool meant to complement existing ones in the field of Open Source legal compliance.
-It serves two main purposes: managing your SBOMs (Software Bill of Materials) and helping you analyzing Open Source licences in order to automatically apply these to your SBOMs.
+It serves two main purposes: managing your SBOMs (Software Bill of Materials) and helping you analyzing Open Source licenses in order to automatically apply these to your SBOMs.

 ```{toctree}